 Chris's favourite moments from his southeast Australia self-drive

-Chris Hawkins, Australian Sky's Sales and Programme Development Director, experienced an incredible southeast Australia self-drive tour.
+Chris Hawkins, Australian Sky's Programme Director, experienced an incredible southeast Australia self-drive tour.
 Here are his favourite locations encountered during the trip...

 Whilst the whole world travels north from Sydney, they are all missing out on what has been a highlight of my travelling CV to date.
 The magical drive from Sydney to Melbourne.
 With blue skies and heady temperatures (best travel months would be Feb-Mar as the sea is warmer) nothing can beat this 1,000 mile journey, hugging the coastline all the way.